First, a few etymologies:

 These are still called the Mithridatic drugs.

-Seeing a certain Bituitus there, an officer of the Gauls, he said to him,
+Seeing Bituitus, an officer of the Gauls, he said to him,

 Although I have kept watch and ward against all the poisons that one takes with his food, I have not provided against that domestic poison, always the most dangerous to kings, the treachery of army, children, and friends.”